blazickjp/GPT-CodeApp/README.md

 - [License](#license)
 - [Questions](#questions)

-## 🔥 Recent Updates 🔥

-- **Bedrock Support:** We've added support for Bedrock, specifically the ClaudEv2 model, allowing you to leverage their AI models in addition to OpenAI's GPT-3.5 and GPT-4 models. 🧠
-- **Sagemaker Endpoint Support:** We're working on adding support for any Sagemaker endpoint.
-This will allow you to sause any model hosted on Amazon Sagemaker.
-- **Prompt Management:** We've added backend support for prompt management, giving you more control over the prompts that are sent to the AI models.
-- **SQLite Database:** We've moved from Postgres to SQLite for our database needs.
-This makes setup easier and reduces the resources required to run the application.
-- **UI-Controlled Project Configuration:** You can now control the project configuration directly from the user interface, making it easier to customize the application to your needs.

 ## 🛠️ Installation and Setup

 Setting up GPT-CodeApp is as easy as 1, 2, 3!
 Our application consists of a frontend and a backend, both of which need to be set up separately.
-Follow the steps below to get started:

-### Backend Setup

-The backend is a Python application that uses FastAPI.
-Here's how to set it up:
+Jump straight into action with these simple setup steps for both the frontend and backend.
+Let's get the engines running!

+### Backend: The Brain 🧠

-1. Navigate to the backend directory:
+1. **Enter the Backend Lair:**
     ```bash
     cd backend
     ```

-2. Install the necessary Python dependencies.
-We recommend doing this in a virtual environment:
+2. **Summon the Python Dependencies:**
     ```bash
     python3 -m venv env
     source env/bin/activate
     pip install -r requirements.txt
     ```

-3. Start the backend server:
+3. **Awaken the Backend Beast:**
     ```bash
     uvicorn main:app --reload
     ```

-The backend server will start running at `http://localhost:8000`.

-### Frontend Setup

-The frontend is a React application that uses Next.js.
-To set it up, follow these steps:
+### Frontend: The Face 😎

-1. Navigate to the frontend directory:
+1. **Dive into the Frontend Fortress:**
     ```bash
     cd frontend
     ```

-2. Install the necessary JavaScript dependencies:
+2. **Gather the JavaScript Warriors:**
     ```bash
     npm install
     ```

-3. Start the frontend server:
+3. **Launch the Visual Vanguard:**
     ```bash
     npm run dev
     ```